nhrk/kraken-scorecard/README.md

 # kraken-scorecard

-"ESPNcricinfo scorecard with Kraken.js"
+"ESPNcricinfo live scorecard with Kraken.js"

-#######
+## Objective:

-Objective
+Replicate Live scorecard app with Kraken.js using Dust.js and compare performance.

-	-Build an app with Kraken.js using Dust.js for templates.
-(Clustering with PM2, spawns processes based on number of cores)
+### The Stack:

-The Stack
+* Node.js 0.10.26
-	-Node.js 0.10.26
+* Kraken.js 0.7.1
-	-Kraken.js 0.7.1
+* Dust.js 2.0.2
-	-Dust.js 2.0.2
+* PM2 0.7.8 (For clustering)

-	-PM2 0.7.8
+#### Notes:

-Existing scorecard uses 2 endpoints, viz: Live Scorecard and Photos, while the initial rendering happens server side.
+* Added a route in Kraken to make proxy requests to make cross domain.

-Added one more endpoint to pull initial data required for rendering scorecard and added JSONP support for all to support cross domain requests.
+* Tweaked clone function in Dust.js parser for improving rendering performance for partials.!critical.

-Setup a route in Kraken to make proxy requests to make cross domain, jQuery does not cache JSONP requests and uses a timestamp, which hampers performance.
+#### TODO:

-Tweaked clone function in Dust.js parser for improving rendering performance for partials.!critical.
+* Reuse templates on client and explore more options for code sharing.